Can CarParts.com Inc. (PRTS) Remain Competitive?

 Craig Hallum gave a rating of “Buy” to PRTS, setting the target price at $4 in the report published on January 08th of the previous year.

-Volatility was left at 6.94%, however, over the last 30 days, the volatility rate increased by 6.44%, as shares surge +6.83% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.62% upper at present.
+Volatility was left at 6.95%, however, over the last 30 days, the volatility rate increased by 6.27%, as shares surge +5.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -14.14% lower at present.

 Insider Trading